rocksalad/CS4280Compilers/README.md

 Errors can happen in 3 places:
 >1.
 Scanner recieves a bad token
 2. Parser detects a syntax error
-3. During code generation if/when a semantic error is fine
+3. During code generation if/when a semantic error is found

 LAN LANGUAGE:
 ```